 Project performance against original schedule has been the key disappointment.
 The project was originally envisaged to deliver and install the device inside sixty-five weeks.
-The project has already taken twice this long with device installation not expected until October 2014.
+The project took greater than twice this time before the first attempt to type test the device at IPH Berlin in December 2013 which subsequently failed.